electric-sql/electric/docs/api/clients/typescript.md

 ### `sync`

-To request a new shape subscription, we use the `sync` method on database tables.
+Once we are connected to the sync service we can request a new shape subscription using the `sync` method on database tables.
 We can sync a single table:
 ```ts
 const { synced } = await electric.db.comments.sync()